WaffleFrostt/300dtd-assessment/Design.md

 I will keep consistent to the general look and function of a notes app, so it is expected by the user.
 But I will also keep the look consistent with colours and layout.
 That way, the user subconsciously knows how to traverse the site without needing to put much thought into it.

+### Findable

+Systems are easy to navigate so the users are able to access and find the content they need.

+My notes app is based on the business model of fast and easy phone access.
+That means that each section should be where you would commonly expect it to be.

 -------------------------------------------------